thanhbinh2x1x2x0x/thanhbinh2x1x2x0x/README.md

 - 👀 I’m interested in listening music and my favourite singer is Ha Anh Tuan
 - 🌱 I’m currently learning computer scien at Ho Chi Minh City University of Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
-+Discord: thanhbinh2x1x
+Discord: thanhbinh2x1x
-+
 - 😄 Pronouns: APOLLO
 - ⚡ Fun fact: ...